whiprandolph/bestseller/Part 2 - Why Are We So Lost？/07 - Encouraging vs Discouraging Spirituality.md

 I believe that no one is inherently bad, but some people do have a sickness, or stumble on a good path.
 And some people get really sick and cause huge amounts of unnecessary suffering.
 This is what happens when people of unhealthy cultures grow up learning to "hold back" or "shut down" sacred parts of themselves, learning to ignore abuse, ignore uncomfortable feelings or truths, or believe that people are untrustworthy, selfish, or bad, each person in their own way.

 Many religions and ideologies of unhealthy cultures encourage that sickness, that heart-closure, or that stumbling.
 They train people to think selfishness is good, or humans are born disconnected from god, or we're inclined to sin and inherently bad, or we can't trust our instincts and feelings and neighbors.
 When children's love and dignity isn't welcome, many people learn to "hold back" or "shut down" parts of themselves or ignore some parts of reality to get along in their unhealthy culture, which only reinforces these early childhood patterns as people grow into adulthood with deceitful politicians, propaganda-filled media, and authoritarian schools, churches, and jobs.

 No one is inherently bad or selfish.
 Everyone has love to give.
 And no matter what's happened in the past, every moment is a fresh new chance to show up in the world in a good way.

 If everyone truly has deep love to give, how come racism and hatred are so prevalent?
-Find out in _Chapter 8: The Source of Racism and Hatred, And How to Live Without Them_.
+Find out in _Chapter 8: Where Do Racism and Hatred Come From？_.

-### References

-[xxx-duplicate with sacred responsibility chapter]

-[xxx-NOTE: duplicate from earlier chapters]

-[xxx-CINDY: moved this and the previous para to slightly later in the section to break up the laundry list of BS.
-What do you think of this location?]